image of a notepad with notes (for a private tutor)

 Tensions mount as the Sangheili begin glassing the surface.
 The Master Chief, the Arbiter, Rtas, and a Swords of Sanghelios strike team infiltrate the Banished dig site seeking the Flood's object: the sleeping construct that guards the ring.
 Deep underground, in a grotto beneath a placid lake, they fight their way through a Flood horde to reach the Repose of the Vigilant.

 Upon the threshold, the Master Chief is separated from his allies.
-He must take congress with the construct alone.
+He must hold congress with the construct alone.
 Finding their way to the surface blocked, the Sangheili covertly follow the Flood deeper into the caverns.

-Vigilant Bias invokes the Judgment Protocol, an emergency initiative for countering a Flood invasion when the prison of the Endless has been compromised.
-He asserts that he and his fellow shades of Offensive Bias must take full control of the ring, cleanse it, secure the prison, and fire Halo.
-The Master Chief and Cortana protest, and find themselves cast into the bowels of Halo as a result.
+Vigilant Bias invokes the Judgment Protocol, an emergency initiative for countering a Flood invasion should the prison of the Endless be compromised.
+He asserts that he and his fellow shades of Offensive Bias must take full control of the ring, cleanse it, secure the prison, and fire Halo—if only he could gather consensus with his missing brother, the Compellent.

 MISSION 6: SANDTRAP